timbertson/chored/lib/README.md

-# Common task library functions
+# Chored standard library

-These functions are designed to be imported and used in tasks, and many are used by the tasks in `../tasks/`
+These modules provide useful utilities designed to be imported and used in choredefs.

+For off-the-shelf reusable choredefs, see `chores/`.

 There are no versioning guarantees (yet), assume every change may be breaking.